Medial Epicondylitis (Golfer and Baseball Elbow)

 - Medial epicondylitis causes pain from the elbow to the wrist on the inside (medial side) of the elbow.

-- It is more common in people who play golf or pitch baseball.
+- It's more common in people who play golf or pitch baseball.

 - Treatment includes stopping the activity that caused the pain.